nishantnepal/nishantnepal.github.io/_posts/2025-10-06-building-gen-ai-cost.md

 ![RAG Tokens](/assets/images/genai-rag-tokens.gif)

-If i switch to using agents, then things look different.
-Yes, i gain flexibility where my orchestrator is "dumb" initially (in RAG, your first step is always calling the vector store) but with the tools at its disposal, it can dynamically call/enlist methods that it needs to help answer - what data dictionaries exist, what tools can i call etc. But, this comes at the expense of more tokens/cost.
-For example, in the two screenshots, both calls for RAG are cheaper approximately 65% over equivalent calls using tools.
+If you switch to using agents, the flow changes.
+You gain flexibility—your orchestrator starts out “dumb” (unlike RAG, where the first step is always a vector store search), but with access to various tools, it can dynamically decide which methods to call to answer a query (like checking available data dictionaries or invoking specific tools).
+The tradeoff: increased token usage and cost.
+For example, in the screenshots, RAG calls are about 65% cheaper than equivalent agentic calls using tools.
+While token costs are dropping and may not be a deal breaker, if your agent orchestrates a long-running process, the main cost driver will likely be the compute time required to execute the query.

 ![RAG Tokens](/assets/images/genai-agentic-tokens.gif)

 ## Summary
-The intent to show this is not to discourage building agentic AI but to emphasise what in most cases is already well understood - your use case should determine whether you need an agent or not and while cost should be a factor, it should NOT the only factor.
-For example, what is a prohibitive cost of implementating and maintainining (operations and recurring LLM charge) for a project is totally acceptable for another project.
-Additionally, there are definately optimizations that can be made to reduce costs - prompt optimizations, tool caching, token budgets, context pruning and others.
+The goal isn’t to discourage agentic AI, but to emphasize that your use case and expected ROI should drive the decision.
+Cost matters, but it shouldn’t dominate the conversation.
+What’s too expensive for one project may be perfectly reasonable for another if the ROI justifies it.
+And there are still many ways to optimize costs—prompt refinement, tool caching, token budgets, context pruning, and more

 ## Coming Up Next